-Please describe your method for reporting (documenting) transfers in a cell comment or below the data.
-Also, please enter data in fields not completed previously if data are now available, and highlight those additions with a yellow background.
+Please describe your method for reporting (documenting) transfers in a cell comment.
+Also, please enter data in fields not completed previously if data are now available and highlight those additions in yellow.

 Each student is to be counted in only one persistence category and in only one progression rate category.